-Hanging Coffins is a tradition followed by locals believing that the higher the coffin is, the closer they are closer to heaven.
+In a nutshell, Hanging Coffins is a tradition followed by locals believing that the higher the coffin, the closer they are to heaven when they die.
 It is the testament of a meaningful reverence of Igorots to their ancestors.

 Cave Connection (Lumiang Cave to Sumaguing Cave)